MultiQC/MultiQC/docs/config.md

   - myfile.css
 ```

-Or pass `--custom-css-files` (can be specified multiple times) and MultiQC will include
+Or pass `--custom-css-file` (can be specified multiple times) and MultiQC will include
 them in the final report HTML.